ysabri/GitDrive/docs/index.rst

         will return the top level absolute path of that git repository or null if it isn't a git repository.

-        The second verifies wether the path is a root of git repository.
+        The second verifies wether the path is a root of a git repository.
 Given a path, the function will use the one above to return whether the path is the root path in a repository or it isn't.
 This is used to determine whether we can start a repository at a path or not, because if its already a repository we cannot.
 The fact that we